MQ-FOAR705/E-Kirkpatrick-PoC-project/README.md

 ## In this repositry
 This repositry includes the project management tools, including user stories, to test the efficiency of this process. <br />
-It also includes the appropriate licensing requirements.
+It also includes the appropriate licensing requirements. <br />

+### Description of softwares and programs
+Voyant tools - accessed via https://voyant-tools.org/ on any selected web browser.
+Zotero - an open-source reference management software that manages bibliographic data and source materials which is free to install.